Tourism Tasmania supports a host of great operators selling great products around the state, so it wouldn’t be fair to single anyone out. Would it?

 And in the interests of fairness, I won’t single anyone out.

 The Tasmanian Museum and Art Gallery was the winner of the Major Tourist Attraction Award for 2010.
 Well done!
-Hasn’t Think Tasmania been telling you how great they are?
+Hasn’t Think Tasmania been telling you how great that is?
 The other finalist in this category was the Port Arthur Historic Site.

 Tasmania makes it very hard for the judges though, as the Port Arthur Historic Site was a finalist in this category too.
 So close!

 Tasmanian winners: Jack Lark

 While on the subject of congratulations, we also have to give a quick shout out to Jack Lark, Tasmania’s Junior MasterChef.

 We mentioned in the Lark Distillery article that Jack was a competitor on the show.
 Well, he made it all the way to the final.

 The Tourism Industry Council Tasmania website has a complete list of all 2010 Tourism Tasmania Awards Finalists.

 If you like this article about Tasmania, and you’d like to read more… just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.